-We have audited the accompanying financial statements of Lakes and Pines Community Action Council, Inc., which comprise the statements of financial position as of September 30, 2019 and 2018, the related statements of activities and cash flows for the years then ended, the related statement of functional expenses for the year ended September 30, 2019, and the related notes to financial statements.
+We have audited the accompanying financial statements of Lakes and Pines Community Action Council, Inc. (the "Council"), which comprise the statements of financial position as of September 30, 2020 and 2019, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to financial statements.